-Knowingly Law & Legal Definition
+Knowingly Law and Legal Definition

 The word “knowingly” in law means consciously or with knowledge or complete understanding of the facts or circumstances.